kenodh/ICS4/README.md

-# ICS4
+# ICS
-ICS new version 4 is released!
+International Computering Service

+Welcome to our Github Page!!!